 Preservation Restrictions provide the highest level of protection for historic resources.
 Four properties in town are currently protected by a Preservation Restriction.
 In addition to being on the National Registry of Historic Places, both The Shattuck House and First Parish Church of Groton are also under the local preservation restriction.
 The Williams Barn (c.
 1840) is located on Chicopee Row.
 The barn was purchased and restored by the town in the late 1990s as part of a larger conservation project to protect an important open space parcel in town.
 It is managed by the Williams Barn Committee and now houses the Groton Farmer's Market, which is used for educational and cultural programming.
-The Dr. Amos Bancroft House (1839) next to the Town House Lot on Main Street.
-This Greek Revival building was dubbed the Goodwill House in 1940, as it was used to house and support German refugees.
+The Dr. Amos Bancroft House (1839) is a Greek Revival building located at 179 Main Street.
+During World War II, the house was named the Groton Goodwill House for a short time an served as housing for German Jewish refugees in 1940 and as a tea and coffee shop and arts and crafts center run by the New England Committee for Exiled Refugees.